-The week in gadgets: a physical controller for Angry Birds (video)
+The week in gadgets: a modern-day vintage camera and a smart Moleskine (video)

 Stay informed – get daily updates on the latest happenings in technology directly to your inbox.